 Then I sensed a presence following me, nipping at my ankles.
 I called out, “Lolo Pops?”
 I felt a soft, wet dab on my exposed leg.
 A little white goat was licking me!
 It was probably the kid of the star of Si Goat da Wonderful, a Cebuano TV series reportedly shot in the area.
 Could we be both honoring our deceased ancestors?

 This was the closest place to a grave site I could visit.
 My grandfather was never buried.

 Scouting was my grandfather’s life, and he gave his life for it.
 He was traveling with his then 10-year-old grandson Janus from Cebu to Leyte when an engine explosion sunk the ship they were on, M/V Tagbilaran.
 It may have been overloaded too.
 He ordered the boy to quickly get on a lifeboat as he stayed on the ill-fated ship to help women and children to safety despite his age (he was in his 70s then), failing eyesight, and difficulty in walking.
 He must have gone down with the ship.
 He lived and died by the Scout Oath to help others.
 Mr. Poliquit was a Boy Scout up to his last breath.

 Janus made it to an island and lived to tell of my grandfather’s selflessness.
 My dad spent a month in Cebu and surrounding islands looking for his body.
 Dad even asked then Defense Minister Juan Ponce Enrile to send frog men to the depths of Camotes Sea for retrieval operations.
 My grandfather was never found.

 My grandmother literally dropped dead a few years later, presumably from a broken heart.

-I may not have memories of Lolo Pops, but I wanted to remember the place that defined his life and death.
+I may not have memories of Lolo Pops, but, at the very least, I could remember the place that defined his life and death.
 And so I made the trip to Sub-Camp Poliquit to pay my respects to my grandfather, the hero.